Forest Hills station (LIRR): History

 Built in 1906, the Forest Hills station is one of the oldest operating passenger railway stations in New York City, predating IND subway expansion to the area in the mid 1930s.
 Being subsequently remodeled for handicapped accessibility with ramps, it does not contain the standard blue and white signage.
 Instead there are plaques and antique signs that complement the surrounding area.
-On July 4, 1917, former President Theodore Roosevelt made his "Unification Speech" from the steps of this station.
+On July 4, 1917, former President Theodore Roosevelt made his "Unification Speech" (also known as "100 Percent American") from the steps of this station.

 On March 17, 1936, at a hearing of the New York State Transit Commission and the New York State Public Service Commission, the LIRR said that it would seek permission in 1937 to abandon the three stations along the Main Line between Jamaica and Pennsylvania Station—Kew Gardens, Forest Hills, and Woodside.
 The LIRR had said that it anticipated a loss of annual revenue between $750,000 and $1 million with the opening of the extension of the Independent Subway System's Queens Boulevard Line to Jamaica.

 In November 1963, the LIRR announced a plan to shorten the platforms at Forest Hills and Kew Gardens by 300 feet.
 The railroad's justification was that ridership at the stations was low, and did not warrant repairing the crumbling concrete.
 These sections of platforms had been installed in about 1929 to allow the stations to accommodate full-length trains.
 This move was opposed by civic groups, and resulted in an investigation by the Public Service Commission.
 However, the platform extensions were removed in 1965 or 1966.

 The Metropolitan Transportation Authority (MTA), in its 2010–2014 capital program, proposed lengthening the four-car-long platforms at Forest Hills and Kew Gardens to allow additional train cars to board at the station.
 The platform extensions would reduce waiting time at the station while allowing for more efficient operations between Jamaica and Penn Station.
 Although $4.5 million was allocated for the project, the money was ultimately redistributed to other projects.